 Stem cell therapy is an early intervention procedure that can save you the expenses of costly surgeries later on if the pain can be managed.
 Although neither Stem Cell Therapy nor Orthopedic Surgery is guaranteed to work, it may be more cost-efficient for most patients to have surgery instead due to insurance coverage.
 Both options are viable while stem cell treatment is a more natural way to manage pain without unnecessary medications and risks.
 Patients should discuss both options with their doctors to figure out the ideal plan of treatment for their unique situations.

 Of note this is article is not medical advice and the best way to figure out if you are a candidate for stem cell therapy is to consult a qualified physician here at Ospina Medical!
 We all deserve to live a pain-free life.
-If pain is interrupting the full life that you envision for yourself, please schedule an appointment with one of our physicians, Dr. Maniam or Dr.Kohler, to review your unique case and your options.
+If pain is interrupting the full life that you envision for yourself, please schedule an appointment with our physician, Dr.Kohler, to review your unique case and your options.
 We also offer telemedicine services.